SAP/openui5-fhir/docs/tutorials/3 Advanced Bindings.md

   <tr valign="top">
     <td><img src="images/Tutorial_Step_3/tile_kpi_patients.PNG"/></td>
     <td>
 	    There are use cases where the total number of resources should be displayed on the UI.
 The most common use case is the launchpad KPI tiles scenario (see picture aside).
 The *UI5 FHIR Model* provides a special binding syntax to enable binding on the total number of resources.
-The context of the UI5 control has to be bound to the desired aggregation, for example, `{/Patient}`, `{/Organization}`, or `{ path: '/Patient', parameters: { filters: [{ path : 'address', value1: 'germany', operator: 'Contains'}]}}`.
+The context of the UI5 control has to be bound to the desired aggregation, for example, `{/Patient}`, `{/Organization}`, or `{ path: '/Patient', parameters: {'request':{'name:contains' : 'Peter'}}}`.
 Now, any controls that have access to this context can bind their value to `{%total%}`.
     </td>
   </tr>
 </table>